 But that leaves the question of how we learn to do that.
 Trusting God is a normal consequence of getting to know Him.
 If we try to trust Him but don't get to know Him, we'll fail miserably.
 We cannot trust someone we don't know.
 We may trust certain things about them, but we won't trust them.
 So the question of how we can learn to trust God becomes a question of how we can get to know Him.
-The first step to getting to know God is to accept Jesus as our savior (for direction on how to do this, see our article at https://compellingtruth.org/how-can-I-be-saved.html).
+The first step to getting to know God is to accept Jesus as our savior (if you aren't sure whether you've been saved by Jesus, see our article at https://www.compellingtruth.org/how-can-I-be-saved.html).
 Then it becomes a matter of growing in our Christian life through prayer and Bible study.
 Initially, we may trust God only a little, and there will be huge parts of our lives where we will not trust.
 As we grow in our Christian life, we will trust God more and more.
 We will not increase in trusting because we try harder; we will increase in trusting because we know Him better and are living closer to Him.

 How can we turn worries and problems over to God?

 How can I trust that God really is in control?
 Is God in control?

 What should I do to increase my faith?

 What does it mean to submit to God?